Moustikitos/python-nostr/docs/client.md

 # pynostr.client

-This module provides a simple text client to subscribe to a specific relay.
+This module provides a simple text client for sending/listening to a specfic relay.

 <a id="pynostr.client.AlreadySubcribed"></a>